eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 This provider is maintained by the Azure team at Microsoft and the Terraform team at HashiCorp.

-Paste the configuration below into `providers.tf`:
+Paste the configuration into the buttom of `providers.tf`:

 ```hcl
 provider "azurerm" {